At the center of their own tragedy, Capital Gazette journalists get to work

 Moments later, he was swallowed by a swarm of news cameras and reporters asking him questions, instead of the other way around.

-The shooting turned the world inside out for the small newspaper, which one staffer called a “family,” and the community it serves.
+The shooting turned the world inside out for the small newspaper and the community it serves.
 In the midst of a tragedy, journalists found themselves at the center of their own story.

 A photojournalist who wasn’t in the office when the shooting broke out rushed back to the scene.
 A writer detailed the terror he felt as he listened to the gunman reloading.
 They shared what information they had, trying to piece together the story like everyone else, making sure they had their facts straight.